 What courses are regularly used by local formation partners?

-In addition to our Anglican Foundations courses, CALL offers the following courses yearly or biannually for our local formation partners:
+In addition to our foundational courses in Anglicanism, CALL offers the following courses yearly or biannually for our local formation partners:

 - Introduction to Pastoral Care